 Providing care virtually

-Many teams across the partnership have offered services remotely to keep staff, patients and the local community safe.
+Many teams across the partnership offered services remotely to keep staff, patients and the local community safe.

 During the pandemic, we have accelerated the launch of several innovative virtual projects to support patients.
 Examples include: